ramy23149/knisty-app/README.md

 1. **Splash Screen:**
    - Screenshot showing the splash screen that appears when the application launches:

 ![photo_2024-06-24_02-00-27](https://github.com/ramy23149/knisty-app/assets/151165198/c95cfd6f-8ca4-46ef-a8b5-ca3f1aa088d4)

 2. **Login Screen:**
    - Screenshot showing the login screen where users can enter their credentials:

 ![photo_2024-06-24_02-00-26](https://github.com/ramy23149/knisty-app/assets/151165198/a4f271ab-a688-40c4-8d59-2c74b7261576)

 3. **Admin Dashboard:**
-   - Screenshots of request management, user management, and messaging features.
+   - Screenshots of request management, user management, and messaging features:

 ![photo_2024-06-24_02-05-18](https://github.com/ramy23149/knisty-app/assets/151165198/90ab614f-0016-482d-aa14-03cf70a41f57)
 ### - When the admin logs in, the number of existing reservations inside each room is calculated.
 Also, if there is a current reservation, a countdown timer starts until its end time is reached, at which point the room becomes available:

 ![photo_2024-06-24_02-10-02](https://github.com/ramy23149/knisty-app/assets/151165198/d37239a1-e4e1-4b00-a634-17dfcb30911f)
-### The reservations specific to each room:
+### - The reservations specific to each room:

 ![photo_2024-06-24_02-21-22](https://github.com/ramy23149/knisty-app/assets/151165198/8b8f44d6-73d9-4f86-a3ca-1f0446f507c4)